-The non-profit Southern California Railway Museum (formerly Orange Empire Railway Museum has been preserving Southern California’s railway history since 1956.
-Home to over 200 historic railway cars and locomotives from Los Angeles and the West, the Museums 90-acre site in Perris, California is open to the public every day except Thanksgiving and Christmas.
+The non-profit Southern California Railway Museum (formerly Orange Empire Railway Museum) has been preserving Southern California’s railway history since 1956.
+Home to over 200 historic railway cars and locomotives from Los Angeles and the West, the Museums 90-acre site in Perris, California.

 Explore the West’s largest collection of railway locomotives, passenger and freight cars, streetcars, interurban electric cars, buildings, and other artifacts dating from the 1870s.
 Visit the Fred Harvey Museum in our Archive Facility and learn about the Harvey Girls, the women who helped to “civilize the American Southwest.”

 Railway trains operate every weekend—visit us to experience a day of family fun exploring the large grounds and riding the trains and trolleys that helped create the Southern California we know today.
 Check our Event Calendar for a list of special events, including steam train operations.

-The Museum grounds are open every day except Thanksgiving and Christmas!
-Normal Hours are from 9:00 AM to 5:00 PM.
+The Museum grounds Normal Business Hours are from 9:00 AM to 5:00 PM.
 The Visitor Center and Museum Store are open from 9:00 AM to 4:30 PM on weekdays, 9:00 AM to 4:45 PM on weekends.
 Trolleys and trains operate every weekend and many major holidays, 11:00 AM to 5:00 PM.
-Grounds & Visitor Center are open 9:00 AM to 12:00 PM on Christmas Eve and New Year’s Eve.

 Access to the grounds and buildings is FREE except for gated events such as Day Out With Thomas, The Pumpkin Train, & Polar Express.
 Please check our calendar carefully before planning your visit if you do not plan to attend a gated event.
 On regular weekends when there is no major event, an all-day pass to ride the trains costs $12 for ages 12 and up; $8 for ages 5 through 11.
 Ages 4 and under are free.
 A family pass for one family (two adults and all of their children) is $40.